amandakoire/amandakoire.github.io/index.md

 aside: true
 ---

+Welcome to the Reproductive Psychiatry Trainee Interest Group.

-If you are an interested trainee, join [here](https://forms.gle/WAqAvHthLiXGC1zr7)
+If you are a trainee, join [here](https://forms.gle/WAqAvHthLiXGC1zr7)

 If you are a faculty member who is willing to become a speaker or panelist, please contact us [here](https://forms.gle/mjV2LdPSdfJSYZB38)